MarkJNap/SQL-Employee-Tracker/README.md

 Be sure to modify the `.env.EXAMPLE` file to have mysql work properly.

-Run `mysql -u root -p` and enter your password,
+1. Run `mysql -u root -p` and enter your password
+2. Then run `SOURCE db/schema.sql`
+3. Followed by `SOURCE db/seeds.sql`
-Then run `SOURCE db/schema.sql` followed by `SOURCE db/seeds.sql`, Then quit out of MySQL.
+4. Then quit out of MySQL.

 ## Usage